Rat-Man (comics): Demise and Rebirth

 Rat-Man, in 2003, enters a coma which he comes out of in 2005.
 In the meantime, the city has forgotten him and replaced him with many new superheroes, and he struggles to fit in again.
 All the new superheroes, however, flee when the Guardian, sensing activity of the Light, returns to the No Name City.
 Rat-Man realizes that the existence of a supervillain is inextricably tied to the presence of a superhero, and, being the last one, he stops donning a mask to save the city.
 Without a purpose, he retires to private life.

 This is in fact a ploy orchestrated by Valker, who is slowly destroying him.
 After robbing him of his secret identity, he drives the Fuffa Corporation to bankruptcy and undermines the faith of the nation in superheroes.
 Rat-Man tries to return with an animated series but it is shallow and it worsens his conditions.
 He becomes a hobo, ready to be devoured by the Shadow, but with the help of Krik, Brakko, Cinzia and his fan club, he overcomes it.
-Janus is further stopped by the last lingering memory of being Deboroh's father, his last sliver of humanity which prevents him to take the life of his adopted son.
+Janus is further stopped by the last lingering memory of being Deboroh's father, his last sliver of humanity which prevents him from taking the life of his adopted son.

 Though he has defeated the Shadow, Rat-Man still struggles to return to his golden years and travels to New York to seek counsel from its superheroes, the comic book adventures of which inspired him to become one in the first place.
 After meeting them, however, he understands something is wrong: the villains are all gone, and the superheroes ostracize Wallcrawler, one of the more famous ones, for some obscure reason.
 Rat-Man finds out that they have all exhausted their purpose and are remaining fearing what lies beyond and addicted to their power.
-Rat-Man's efforts finally convince them to follow their due course and retire willingly, with a parting advice to him: when all the fights are over, he should know when to stop and not be afraid of stepping out.
+Rat-Man's efforts finally convince them to follow their due course and retire willingly, with parting advice to him: when all the fights are over, they should know when to stop and not be afraid of stepping out.
 Full of hope, Rat-Man returns to No Name City.

 The extinction of superheroes

 In 2014 the police and the government have decided to ban superheroes.
 While the superheroes become less, the Shadow begins its ruthless hunting in search of Rat-Man.
 Rat-Man, however, is rescued by the ancient scientist Jorgesson, former assistant of Janus Valker, who takes him to his laboratory showing him a weapon, called "Gigioni", capable of fighting the Shadow.
-So Rat-Man manages to save Janus by bringing him back to the real world, but losing in the clash Jorgesson and Gigioni and Rat-Man himself also fails to return.
+So Rat-Man manages to save Janus by bringing him back to the real world, but losing in the clash Jorgesson and Gigioni; Rat-Man himself also fails to return.
 Janus Valker wakes up and finds his beloved Kalissa at his bedside.
-She reveals him that his son Deboroh has struggled in the abyss against the Shadow but has lost and the Shadow has taken possession of Rat-Man's body.
+She reveals to him that his son Deboroh has struggled in the abyss against the Shadow but has lost and the Shadow has taken possession of Rat-Man's body.